 A prospective CEA should also provide evidence that he/she can effectively train and support individual assessors and assessment teams.

 Evidence of these abilities might include:

-- Leading INSET sessions for teachers;
+- Leading INSET sessions;

 - Leading examination standardisation meetings;